 Treating eye irritation

-Quite often the cause can be treated.
+Quite often the cause of watery eyes can be treated.
 For example:

 - Eyelashes irritating the front of the eye (entropion) can be removed.